UCL/RefbasedMI/README.md

 The R program does not provide the interim option available in Stata (where the individual has data observed later ) or the methodvar option (where  different imputation methods are required for different individuals).

+# installation

+To install package from Github

+library(githubinstall)
+githubinstall("rmimixpackage")